Serama: Feathers and colour

 Like some other Asiatic breeds, Seramas are not colour bred in their native country.
 Only normal feathered birds are accepted in Malaysia.
 Feathers held tight against the body and should not be long or flowing.

 Silkied feathered birds are accepted in America and much of Europe.
 The silkied gene was believed to be carried by some birds imported from Malaysia.

 Other mutations (e.g. frizzled, rumpless and booted) have been introduced in America and some parts of Europe by crossing to other breeds.
 They can have a range of varieties in colour and structure.

 Breeding

-Seramas are much like other bantam breeds.
+Seramas are much like other bantam breeds, and hens can lay up to 4 eggs a week.
 After laying an egg it takes around 19 days for the chicks to develop and hatch.
 Chicks are more susceptible to cold temperatures compared to other breeds because of their relative small size.
 After hatching, it takes about 16–18 weeks for the chicks to mature and reach the point at which they themselves can begin laying eggs.

 One U.S. breeder of note was Brian Sparks of Wisconsin, who advocated the Malaysian style of breeding.
 He was successful in recreating the strong type and small size seen in true Malaysian birds.
 Word got back to the Serama's native country and top breeders.
 They took interest in his work and articles about his successes were published by Malaysian news sources.